eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 the CSA is available, the Regulation allows Member States to establish national certification schemes (following [Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(3)).
 Following
-[Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(6) of the Amending Regulation, an IA should be established which will serve as a harmonized guideline for the development of these transitory national certification schemes.
+[Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(6) of the Amending Regulation, an IA should be established which will serve as a harmonised guideline for the development of these transitory national certification schemes.
 It will leverage the use of relevant and existing CSA certification schemes by establishing specifications, procedures and references technical standards for